I wish travel therapy was covered by my health insurance. –Anonymous

 I know there are other fellow sufferers out there that love to travel.
 If you have any tips or tricks that you use before and during your travel that you feel comfortable sharing, I’d love to know how you manage.

-I hope that if you suffer physically in any way, that you can travel in whatever capacity you are able.
+I hope that if you suffer physically in any way, you can travel in whatever capacity you are able.

 I always wish you safe and healthy travels, where ever you might be heading.